-As part of the IBPP, USTDA increased its investment in reverse trade missions, which bring foreign decision-makers to the United States, pending an upcoming procurement, in order to observe the design, manufacture, demonstration and operation of U.S. products and services that can help them achieve their development goals.
-These strategically planned missions also present excellent opportunities for U.S. businesses to establish or enhance relationships with prospective overseas customers.
+As part of the IBPP, USTDA increased its investment in reverse trade missions, which bring foreign decision-makers to the United States to observe the design, manufacture and operation of U.S. products and services that can help them achieve their development goals.
+These strategically planned visits present excellent opportunities for U.S. businesses to establish or enhance relationships with prospective overseas customers.

 USTDA organizes worldwide conferences and workshops to connect U.S. firms with foreign project sponsors.
-These sector or region-specific events are designed to showcase U.S. goods, services and technology to foreign buyers.
-U.S. firms also have the opportunity to meet one-on-one with overseas project sponsors.
-These events also provide U.S. companies with an understanding of U.S. government programs and the role they can play in supporting increased exports, from advocacy support to export financing options.
+These sector- or project-specific events are designed to showcase U.S. goods and services to foreign decision-makers.
+U.S. firms have the opportunity to meet one-on-one with overseas project sponsors.
+These events also provide U.S. companies with an understanding of U.S. government programs and the role they can play in supporting increased exports, from advocacy support to financing options.

 Project Preparation: Getting it right from the Start

 USTDA provides grants directly to overseas sponsors who, in turn, select U.S. companies to perform Agency-funded project development activities.
 An overseas sponsor is a local entity, public or private, with the decision-making authority and ability to implement a project.
-While USTDA projects span a variety of sectors, many focus on clean energy and energy efficiency, transportation, information and communications technology, and the environment.
-Key activities include:
+Key project development program activities include:

 - Technical assistance

 U.S. company-led feasibility studies link foreign project sponsors with U.S. businesses at the critical early stage when technology options and project requirements are being defined.
 These studies provide the comprehensive analysis required for major infrastructure investments to achieve financing and implementation.

 In some cases, export opportunities depend on a demonstration of the U.S. seller’s goods, services or technologies in the foreign buyer’s setting.
 In response, USTDA has increased the number of its pilot projects to test – and then scale – innovative U.S. solutions to global development challenges, particularly in energy and ICT.
 USTDA-funded pilot projects demonstrate the effectiveness of commercially proven U.S. solutions and provide the analysis, evaluation and empirical data needed for potential foreign projects to secure funding.